Roibeard-Ruadhan/alcohol-free-ecommerse/README.md

 - [Coolors](https://coolors.co/) - Used for selecting complimentary colour palettes.
 - [Facebook page](https://www.facebook.com/Alcohol-Free-Shop-101298052611366) - Used Facebook page to promote website
 - [Mailchimp Newsletter](https://mailchimp.com/) - Used to supply the fuctional Newsletter subscription which is placed in the footer.
+- [Make Mine a Mocktail](https://makemineamocktail.com/) - Used to supply content to the blog
 ### **Languages**

 - [HTML5](https://developer.mozilla.org/en-US/docs/Web/HTML)